COVID-19 resources

 Clinical Evidence Summaries

-Clinical evidence summaries (CES) provide healthcare professionals with current information on potential therapeutic options and interventions related to COVID-19.
+Clinical Evidence Summaries (CES) provide healthcare professionals with current information on potential therapeutic options and interventions related to COVID-19.
 The information is updated as new evidence becomes available.
 The summaries are not exhaustive of the subject matter and do not replace clinical judgement.
 The responsibility for making decisions appropriate to the circumstances of the individual patient remains at all times with the healthcare professional.

 Should ACE Inhibitors and Angiotensin II Receptor Blockers be Stopped for COVID-19?